gravity981/3d_model_generator/README.md

 The output of the generator is one or more stl files.
 In order to 3d-print the tokens the stl files have to be processed with a slicer.

-# Remarks
-Tested with Ubuntu 18, python 3.6.9 and OpenSCAD version 2021.01

 # Contribute
-Have a look at [all_tokens.json](config/all_tokens.json).
+If you want to add a token have a look at [all_tokens.json](config/all_tokens.json).
 Open a PR to extend this json file with the config you want to add.